 Here’s one more task to add to the family vacation to-do list: Put a penny in the freezer.

 Why?
-So you’ll know if there is a power failure while you are gone that lasts long enough to thaw the food.
+So you’ll know if there is a storm or power failure while you are gone that lasts long enough to thaw the food.

 How it works